osrf/frc2016_competition/README.md

     You can use the `gazebo_markers` branch for visual markers.

-1. ROS (Indigo, Jade, Kinect), or ROS2
+1. ROS (Indigo, Jade, Kinetic), or ROS2

 1. Ignition Transport, Math, Msgs